 Without further erosion protection, it is anticipated that the general fill of the roadbed at Williams Creek will erode at the crossing location during high flow events.
-The culvert should therefore be replaced and armoured or the 'ford' should be upgraded to operate through next spring.
+The 'ford' should be upgraded to operate through next spring.

 The access road crossing at Merrice Creek includes a single span bridge set on grade.
 No steelwork or abutment foundations were observed.
-In July 2012 the creek banks were being eroded and under cut at the crossing location.
+In July 2012, the creek banks were being eroded and under cut at the crossing location.
 Scott Casselman reported that the bridge span was re-set on July 10, 2013, following recommendations in the July 2012 inspection memorandum.
 The abutment on the Village of Carmacks side of the bridge was reportedly leveled, or cut down, and then the span dragged back and re-set.
 During the July 2013 inspection the length of span seated on the Village side abutment was 0.5 to 0.75.
 The slope of the ground at the abutment immediately under the span at this location was observed to be over-steepened, approximately 1 horizontal to 2 vertical.
 The measures to stabilize the span therefore appear temporary and it is anticipated that the bridge will have to be re-set again in 2014 or in 2015.
+During the July 2014 inspection the decking on the bridge had been broken through, and the bridge was marked and flagged to warn motorists against use of the bridge.